 a.
 If a person does not have the capacity to give consent to sexual intercourse; or

 b.
 If a person does not have the opportunity to give consent because the person is either unconscious or asleep; or

 c.
 If there was a threat of force or terror; or

 d.
 If a person was unlawfully detained even if a person consented to the sexual intercourse

-Lack of consent as an element of a sexual offence is not therefore limited to not giving consent but it also includes lack of capacity to give consent.
+Lack of consent as an element of a sexual offence is not therefore limited to not giving consent, but it also includes a lack of capacity to give consent.

 Every kind of sexual offence has its corresponding penalty imposed by law.
 An attempt to have a sexual intercourse without the consent of another, which thereby constitutes any of sexual offences, is duly provided punishment by the law.
 Any person who has sexual intercourse with another person without the consent of the other person and who knows that the other person does not consent to the sexual intercourse is liable to imprisonment for 14 years.
 (Section 61i of Crimes Act 1900)